marius-test/25_python_interview_questions/README.md

 ```

 2. What is a dynamically typed language?

-What about statically?
-Give examples of both.
+Bonus: Examples

 Answer: